 - Consoles: Brands like Nintendo 64, Nintendo DSi, Nintendo NES, PlayStation Portable, and Xbox 360

 - Accessories: Wired controllers and old game cartridges

 Cell Phones and Tablets

-The amount of gold in cell phones is quite small; it takes approximately 10,000 phones to retrieve 10 troy ounces.
-However, you can find old cell phones in abundance, since many people typically replace them every few years.
+The amount of gold in cell phones is small; it takes approximately 10,000 phones to retrieve 10 troy ounces.
+However, you can find old cell phones in abundance since many people replace them every few years.
 Both older cell phones and newer smartphones contain gold.
-In many cases, tablets are essentially constructed like large smartphones, so you can expect to find a similar or slightly higher amount of gold in them.
+In many cases, tablets are constructed like large smartphones, so you can expect to find slightly more gold in them than a phone (but less than in a computer).
 Examples include:

 - Tablets: Brands like Apple iPad and Samsung Galaxy Tab

 - Smartphones: Brands like Apple iPhone, Google Pixel, Huawei P and Mate series, Samsung Galaxy, Sony Xperia, and Motorola E, G, Z, and X series

 - Older cell phones: Brands like Nokia and BlackBerry

 What to Know About Retrieving Gold From Electronics